 Vitamin K

-Purple cabbage has many health benefits, which is why guinea pigs can eat this vegetable more often compared to some other types of vegetables.
+Purple cabbage has many health benefits, which is why guinea pigs can eat it more often compared to some other vegetables.
+If you’re looking for another vitamin-packed leafy green, romaine lettuce is also a great option.

 Helps Digestion